<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1238430469538210&amp;ev=PageView&amp;noscript=1">

 Caroline on Twitter asked, How can you tell the difference between a crocodile and an alligator?

-Michelle on Google+ asked, Do the airboats disrupt or hurt the wildlife in the Everglades?
+Michelle on Instagram asked, Do the airboat rides disrupt or hurt the wildlife?

 You are not the first to ask this, Michelle; in fact, many of our guests ask questions about the airboats daily!
-Although they are very loud, the airboats are safe around the wildlife.
-Airboats have no in-water propellers, which is why they’re so noisy.
-In fact, most alligators and birds aren’t bothered by the noise and come pretty close to the airboats while on an airboat tour at Wild Florida.
+Although they are very loud, because they have no in-water propellers, our airboat rides are safe around the wildlife.
+In fact, most alligators, birds, and other wildlife living in Lake Cypress aren’t bothered by the noise and come pretty close to our airboats.

 Mark on Facebook asked, What is one of the slowest moving land animals?

 Their names say it all… the sloth!
 Sharing a name with one of the seven deadly sins, the term “sloth” refers to laziness or sluggishness.
-The slowest moving mammal in the world is the three-toed sloth, although here at Wild Florida, our little guys are two-toed sloths.
-These cuties rarely move, but when they do it’s only about 2 meters (6.5 ft.) per minute!
+The slowest-moving mammal in the world is the three-toed sloth, but here at Wild Florida, you can meet the cutest two-toed sloths.
+These slow pokes rarely move, but when they do, it’s only about 2 meters (6.5 ft.) per minute!
 They spend nearly all their time hanging from branches and sleeping up to 20 hours each day!
-They move so slow that even algae are able to grow on the outer layer of their skin.
-If you want to know more about the sloths here at Wild Florida, read our blog: Sloth life.
+In the wild, sloths move so slowly that even algae are able to grow on the outer layer of their skin.

 We hope to hear more of your questions and see you here at Wild Florida soon!